Academic Quiz Team

 The purpose of this chapter is to advance the education of exceptional individuals and to promote related educational, scientific, and charitable purposes.
 The chapter supports The Council for Exceptional Children in all its efforts and participates in all appropriate governance activities of The Council for Exceptional Children.
 Contact Dr. Carol Douglass.

 Theatron is a Christian Drama Ministry organized under the Youth Corps charter.
 Selection of membership is by audition each fall.
 The members are expected to be active members of Youth Corps.
-Contact Andrew Baker or Brandon Tittle.
+Contact Andrew Baker or Logan Light.

 Thundering Herd (Marching Band)